Xinyou Coup

-Xinyou Coup (辛酉政變 (辛酉政变, Xīnyǒu Zhèngbiàn)), also known as the Qixiang Coup (祺祥政變 or 祺祥之變) and Beijing Coup (北京政變), was a Chinese palace coup that occurred in November 1861 during the Qing dynasty.
+Xinyou Coup (辛酉政變 (辛酉政变, Xīnyǒu Zhèngbiàn)), also known as the Qixiang Coup (祺祥政變 or 祺祥之變) and Beijing Coup (北京政變), was a Chinese palace coup that occurred on 2 November 1861 during the Qing dynasty.
 It was instigated by Empress Dowagers Cixi and Ci'an, along with Yixin to seize power after the death of the Xianfeng Emperor.
 On his deathbed, the emperor had appointed a group of eight regents, led by Sushun, who were adjutants general and grand councillors, to assist his infant son Zaichun (Tongzhi Emperor) in governing the empire.
 The eight regents, Sushun, Zaiyuan, Duanhua, Jingshou (景壽), Muyin, Kuang Yuan (匡源), Du Han (杜翰) and Jiao Youying (焦祐瀛) were stripped of official positions.
 Later, several of them were executed or forced to commit suicide.

 Background

 Empress Dowager Ci'an, Cixi's co-regent who staged the Xinyou Coup with her.

 While most of the royal family fled the Western occupation of Peking in the Second Opium War, Prince Gong remained in the city to deal with the crisis.
 He would gain respect from the Westerners as a result of his conduct.

 By the time of the death of the Xianfeng Emperor, Empress Dowager Cixi had become a shrewd political strategist.
 In Rehe Province, while waiting for an astrologically favourable time to transport the emperor's coffin back to Beijing, Cixi conspired with court officials and imperial relatives to seize power.
 Cixi's position as the lower-ranked empress dowager had no intrinsic political power attached to it.
 In addition, her son, the young emperor, was not a political force himself.
 As a result, it became necessary for her to ally herself with other powerful figures, including the late emperor's principal wife, Empress Dowager Ci'an.
 Cixi suggested that they become co-reigning empress dowagers, with powers exceeding the eight regents; the two had long been close friends since Cixi first came to the imperial household.

 Tensions grew between the two Empresses Dowager and the eight regents, who were led by Sushun.
 The regents did not appreciate Cixi's interference in political affairs, and their frequent confrontations with the Empresses Dowager left Empress Dowager Ci'an frustrated.
 Ci'an often refused to come to court audiences, leaving Cixi to deal with the ministers alone.
 Secretly, Cixi had begun gathering the support of talented ministers, soldiers, and others who were ostracized by the eight regents for personal or political reasons.
 Among them was Prince Gong, who had been excluded from power, yet harboured great ambitions, and Prince Chun, the sixth and seventh brothers of the Xianfeng Emperor, respectively.
 While Cixi aligned herself with the two princes, a memorial came from Shandong asking for her to "listen to politics behind the curtains," i.e., to assume power as de facto ruler.
 The same memorial also asked Prince Gong to enter the political arena as a principal "aide to the Emperor".